 Like your body needs regular visits to the doctor and medical check-ups, so does your portfolio of investments.
 The most important component of most portfolios, at least in the past two decades, is Mutual funds as they give an opportunity to diversify, expand, and still keep things simple.

-Similarities in Medical and Mutual Fund portfolio Health check-up
+Similarities in Medical and Ideal Mutual Funds portfolio Health check-up

-There are many similarities between a medical and a Mutual Fund portfolio 2021 check-up:
+There are many similarities between a medical and an Ideal Mutual Fund portfolio India 2021 check-up:

 - Both need access to experts with training, experience, and specialized tool to run tests.